Gifted and Talented Education Program

 The River Hill High School Gifted and Talented Research courses empower students to contribute to the larger community by applying, creating, and evaluating knowledge in a specialized area of study.

 Students must apply to be considered for both courses.
-Applications open on December 1, 2023.
+Applications opened on December 1, 2023.

 Independent Research GT Course Description